Question

 - Check the License field

-- If the license is Salesforce Integration, the user is API-only and will not work
+- If the license is Salesforce Integration, the user is API-only and won't work

 - Required license types include Salesforce, Salesforce Platform, or a full Sales or Service Cloud license

-If you do not see the option within your profile, reach out to Salesforce support or check that your SFDC plan includes access to the API.
-For more information, see the Salesforce community post: "Enable API" not available.
+If you don't see the option within your profile, reach out to Salesforce support or check that your SFDC plan includes access to the API.
+For more information, see the Salesforce community post "Enable API" not available.

-Push topics are required to use the Account, Contact, or Lead syncing portion of the Data Sync feature.
+Push topics are required to use the Account, Contact, or Lead sync portion of the Data Sync feature.
 Push topics rely on the SFDC Streaming API.

-This is required to renew the streaming connection for the Account, Contact, or Lead syncing.
+This is required to renew the streaming connection for the Account, Contact, or Lead sync.
 For more information, see Configuring data sync from Salesforce to Zendesk.

 This option must be enabled.